 A positron is a fundamental particle similar to an electron, but with a positive charge.
 During a PET scan, the positron travels less than a millimetre in the body before colliding with an electron to produce a large amount of energy in the form of 2 gamma rays.
 These gamma rays are similar in nature to x-rays and are emitted exactly 180 degrees apart during the collision.
 It is these emissions that the PET scanner detects and reconstructs into a recognisable image of the body.
 The level of radiation exposure from a PET-CT scan is minimal and Envision Medical Imaging has invested in the latest technology and employs professionals trained in radiation reduction techniques so that any radiation exposure is kept as low as possible.

-What types of PET-CT scans does Envision Offer?
+What types of PET-CT scans in Perth does Envision Offer?

 The following types of PET scans are offered at Envision: